 Former U.S. Sen. Thad Cochran has left a lasting legacy on the University of Mississippi, as well as the state and nation.
-To honor his many contributions to the state, the UM School of Law is hosting a Nov.
+To honor his many contributions to the state, the UM School of Law hosted a Nov.
 11 tribute to the longtime political leader and public servant.

-The event will raise funds to support the Thad Cochran Endowment at the School of Law, which will provide scholarship opportunities for future students.
+The event raised funds to support the Thad Cochran Endowment at the School of Law, which will provide scholarship opportunities for future students.

 “Sen. Thad Cochran is one of our most esteemed alumni, and we are very excited to honor him next month for all his accomplishments and the work he has done for the state of Mississippi,” said Susan Duncan, law school dean.
 “We hope everyone will contribute to this endowment so his legacy will continue to impact Mississippians for many years.”